2026 Arkfeld eDiscovery Conference

 Chief Innovation Officer at Purpose Legal

-Jeff Johnson has over 20 years of experience in legal technology and services, focusing on eDiscovery, document review, and litigation consulting, and is a co-author of multiple patents applying machine learning to eDiscovery.
+Jeff Johnson is the Chief Innovation Officer at Purpose Legal, with over 20 years of experience in legal technology and services, specializing in eDiscovery, document review, and litigation consulting, and co-author of multiple patents applying machine learning to eDiscovery.

 Judge Schlegel